JimSchofield/gutenberg-prism-code-formatter/README.md

 1) After cloning the repo `npm install`
 2) Run `npm run build` for a simple build
 3) Run `npm run watch` to set a watcher

+## TODO
+[ ] Create a deprecated strategy so this will not change the content should this be turned off.